Australian-Text-Analytics-Platform/xml-parser/README.md

 3. Once the corpus is built, navigate to the 'XML Parser' tab.
 Here, select your corpus in the dropdown and click 'Parse XML'
 4. When parsing is complete, navigate to the 'Corpus Overview' tab to export the parsed corpus.

-Click [here](Corpus Loader User Guide.pdf) for more detailed instructions for the Corpus Loader.
+See the [user guide](Corpus%20Loader%20User%20Guide.pdf) for detailed instructions and hover over the tooltips in the loader for simplified instructions on how to load and build the corpus.

 ## Notes

-- The XML Parser keeps all corpus metadata but adds a column called 'speaker'.
+- The XML Parser keeps all corpus metadata but adds a metadata called 'speaker'.
 If there is already a metadata column called 'speaker' it will be overwritten
 - When parsing utterances, the XML Parser will skip any utterance that does not have a speaker

 ## Demo